 What does the Microsoft Teams Direct Routing announcement mean for your organization?

-We analyzed our customer conversations over the last 90 days and here are common characteristics for organizations currently demonstrating an above-average interest in Teams / Phone System / Direct Routing.
+We analyzed our customer conversations over the last 90 days and here are common characteristics for organizations currently demonstrating an above-average interest in Teams, Phone Systems, and Direct Routing.

-Direct Routing enables customers to bring their own telecom services into the Microsoft Cloud for Microsoft Phone System.
-Prior to Direct routing, the only option for telecom services with Microsoft Teams was Microsoft calling plans.
-Direct Routing is important because it provides a solution for organizations to leverage preferred telecom rates and take advantage of the many benefits of Microsoft Phone System with Teams.
+Direct Routing enables customers to bring their own telecom services into the Microsoft Cloud for the Microsoft Phone System.
+Prior to direct routing, the only option for telecom services with Microsoft Teams was Microsoft calling plans.
+Direct routing is important because it provides a solution for organizations to leverage preferred telecom rates and take advantage of the many benefits of Microsoft Phone System with Teams.

 What components are required for Microsoft Teams Direct Routing?